citizenlab/ami-docker/README.md

+# THIS PROJECT IS OUT OF DATE

+NOTE: THIS PROJECT IS ARCHIVED AND NEWEST CODE IS UP AT https://github.com/citizenlab/ami

+This repo will not be updated and is only here for historical purposes.

 # AMI Docker

 Access My Info (AMI) is a web application that makes it easy for people to create requests for access to their personal information.